helmholtz-analytics/heat/doc/source/documentation_howto.rst

 API Documentation is generated using the `sphinx-autoapi extension <https://sphinx-autoapi.readthedocs.io>`_ .
 This is done via custom templates, defined in `source/_templates/autoapi/python`.

+To build the documentation locally please run the following commands in the HeAT home directory:

+* ``pip install doc/requirements.txt``
+* ``sphinx-build -T -E -b html doc/source doc/build/html``

+The second command will build a local rendering of the documentation in the ``doc/build/html/autoapi`` folder.
+These should be checked before creating pull requests

 Docstring Guidelines
 --------------------